New Zealand-Made Energy

 On one side, there is the current Government's proposal to build an LNG terminal, a lack of support for electrification of transport or homes, a lack of access to cheap finance to upgrade fossil fuel machines, and a continued reliance on expensive imported fuel and dwindling domestic gas.

-On the other side, there is our plan to electrify as many of our ten million machines as possible, rapidly increase our renewable generation, make better use of our remaining gas supplies, and improve our energy security with a diesel backstop.
+On the other side, there is our plan to electrify as many of our ten million machines as possible, rapidly increase our renewable generation at both a large and small scale, make better use of our hydro lakes, make better use of our remaining gas supplies and help industrial and domestic gas users to electrify, and improve our energy security with a liquid fuel backstop.

 Continuing with the foreign sourced fuel status quo is expensive, risky and polluting.